 Because Children’s School educators and families live in diverse areas in and around the city, we cannot factor travel conditions from every location into our decision about whether to delay or close school.
 At 5:30 AM, we listen to the news, assess the weather situation, and make our best judgment about whether to have, delay or close school that day.
 Since our children do not walk to school or wait outside for buses, we do not typically delay or close school purely for cold temperatures.
 Depending on the road conditions, we may decide to choose one of three options:

 - Two Hour Delay/No Morning Preschool - During a two-hour delay, we will greet the Kindergarten Class at 10:30 AM and dismiss at the normal time.
-The Morning Preschool and Extended Morning Programs will be canceled but the Afternoon Programs will be on normal schedules.

 In all cases when school is in session, we encourage parents to use their best judgment about whether the roads in your area are safe to bring your child to school.